damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 docker-compose down -v
 ```

-to remove external certbot-etc and portainer volumes
+to remove external certbot-etc and portainer and the other volumes

 ```
 docker volume rm $(docker volume ls -q)
 ```